What are the Four Horsemen of the Apocalypse that lead to the end of the world?

 Contempt is the most destructive behavior in relationships.

-Contempt involves expressing disrespect, disgust, or disdain towards your partner, often through sarcasm, insults, or eye-rolling.
+Contempt involves disrespect, disgust, or disdain towards your partner, often through sarcasm, insults, or eye-rolling.
 Recognizing contempt in yourself and your partner is the first step in addressing it.
 It’s important to take a step back and reflect on your own behavior and communication style.

 Are you showing respect and kindness towards your partner or engaging in contemptuous behavior?
 Once you recognize contempt in yourself, you can work on changing your behavior and communication style.
 It’s also important to address contempt in your partner by expressing how their behavior makes you feel and setting boundaries for respectful communication.